grafana/grafana-infinity-datasource/docs/sources/query/filters.md

 In order to filter the data in Infinity datasource, you can use the following options based on the parser you are using.

 > **Note**: All these filtering will happen after retrieving the content.
-For better performance, use the filtering at your API
+For better performance, use the filtering at your API.

 ## Filtering with Backend Parser

 When using the backend parser, use the following examples for filtering your data.
-In most cases you will be filtering data based on single value or multiple value variable.
+In most cases, you will be filtering data based on single value or multiple value variable.

 ### Variable setup - single